GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/readme.md

 # Application Migration using Transformation Advisor and Tekton pipeline

- Migrating a Monolith JKE application into Liberty based container application using Transformation advisor  migration artifacts, create and push the images Tekton pipeline)
+ Migrating a Monolith JKE application into Liberty based container application by using Transformation advisor  migration artifacts and Tekton pipeline)

 ## Prerequisites